 A standard restaurant menu will usually quote the prices à la carte.
 This means that each item on the menu will have its own specific price associated with it.
 You are able to pick and choose the items from the menu you would like to order.
 You will be charged for each item that you have selected.

-This is the opposite arrangement of a prix fixe (pronounced "pree feeks") menu or an all-you-can-eat buffet.
-With a prix-fixe menu, a diner might order a pre-set array of courses, such as appetizer, main course and dessert, for a set price.
+À la carte ordering is the opposite arrangement of a prix fixe (pronounced "pree feeks") menu or an all-you-can-eat buffet.
+With a prix-fixe menu, a diner might order a pre-set array of courses, such as appetizer, main course, and dessert, for a set price.
 You may be able to choose from a few set items for each course.
 Prix-fixe menus are typically three-, four-, or five-course meals and sometimes include a wine pairing for each course (for an additional fee).

 An all-you-can-eat buffet is usually one set price per person.
 Once the diner has paid, that guest is free to visit the buffet as many times as they wish, and as the name implies, eat as much as they want.